edsad/like_or_not_like-cohort19-midterm_capstone/README.md

 On my NEW/CURRENT page, I will have info to add info such as: name of restaurant, date, time of day, meal and drinks.
 Next to each item will be a thumbs up or thumbs down.
 There will be a button to edit the info and a place for notes.
 When I have completed the info, there will be a button to SAVE the info.

-I will also be able to add an image if needed or wanted.

-For this project, I will use Angular, Materialize and Firebase.
+For this project, I will use Angular, Bootstrap and Firebase.

-As for stretch goals, I would like to use google maps to find the saved restaurants.
-I’d also like to be able to search through my saved restaurants via the like or not like symbol.

 Ed Sadler